 Creswell, J. W. (1998).
 Qualitative inquiry and research design: Choosing among five traditions.
 Thousand Oaks, CA: SAGE.

 Robson, C. (2002).
 Real world research.
 (2nd Ed.).
 London: Blackwell.

 To cite this work, please use the following citation:

-Meave, M. (2015).
+Meave, M. (2015, April 24).
 Enhancing Latino Parent Involvement in an urban school: Action Research.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/enhancing-latino-parent-involvement-in-an-urban-school-action-research-2/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/enhancing-latino-parent-involvement-in-an-urban-school-action-research-2/